Amelia Riley Thornton

 Travel is as essential to me as music.
 Most of my adventures involve me clutching my violin case and trying to dash onto an airplane at the front of the line so there is still space for it to ride in the overhead compartment.
 The violin has always been my passport to adventure and my conversation starter with fascinating people all over the world.
 Music is a universal language.
 When I find myself in new environments I make a point to explore the outdoors, be it nature or a city-scape.
 I love to take beautiful photos and I often exclaim, "this would make SUCH a great silk painting".

 So here we are.
 I travel for art, so that I can create art for travelers.
-My scarves are the perfect adventurer's accessory, each one painted with the landscapes, scenes, plant-life, and creatures I encounter on my travels.
+My scarves are the perfect adventurer's accessory, painted with the landscapes, abstracts, and color schemes I encounter on my travels.
 I hope they help you find your inner explorer.

 Don't forget to stay in touch and tell me your stories.

 Join my mailing list to receive access to my monthly announcements and new products!